Group1-team7/main-repo/docs/PROJECT_GUIDE.md

 ## 1. Project Overview

 Lawz AI JO is a focused Arabic Retrieval-Augmented Generation (RAG) assistant for Jordanian labor-law information.
-It accepts an Arabic question, retrieves relevant legal chunks from Weaviate, builds a grounded Arabic prompt, calls a local Ollama `qwen3:4b` model, and returns an Arabic answer with backend-generated citations.
+It accepts an Arabic question, retrieves relevant legal chunks from Weaviate, builds a grounded Arabic prompt, calls the configured LLM provider, and returns an Arabic answer with backend-generated citations.

 The project is intentionally small.
 It is not a broad legal chatbot.
-It demonstrates a clean RAG workflow with local Docker services, local generation, observability, and smoke evaluation.
+It demonstrates a clean RAG workflow with Docker services, xAI/Grok or optional Ollama generation, a Neo4j Text2Cypher proof of concept, self-hosted answer translation, observability, and evaluation tooling.

 ## 2. Problem Statement